-K. CHECKLIST COMPANY MAIL
+K. CHECKLIST COMPANY MAIL 4.4.6.5

+ATC

-CHECKLIST COMPANY MAIL 202 23
+CHECKLIST COMPANY MAIL , 202 23

-If any box is checked "NO", do not accept the shipment and give a dup shipper.
-Manufactured products in their original packaging are not considered packaging. npleted I form to the
+If any box is checked "NO", do not accept the shipment and give a duplicate of this c shipper.
+Manufactured products in their original packaging are not considered powder. ompleted I form to the

-BENERAL
+SENERAL

-PACKAGING (1) YES NO N/A
+PACKAGING YES NO N/A

 Are the full name and telephone number of the consigner (shipper) present?

-2 Shipper name: 3 Shipper telephone:
+2 Shipper name:

+Shipper telephone:

-Are the full name and address of the receiver (consignee) present?
+4 Are the full name and address of the receiver (consignee) present?

-The time fair fair to and data data of the recent of (contention) process.

 PACKAGE YES NO N/A

 Are the maximum packaging dimensions 30x30x30 cm?

 Is the maximum weight of the package 5 kg?

-CONTENTS 1 Is the package free of Dangerous Goods? (e.g. Lithium batteries, inflammable material is the package free of sand or powder?
-3 Is the package free of alcoholic beverages?
+CONTENTS Is the package free of Dangerous Goods? (e.g. Lithium batteries, inflammable material, explosives) Is the package free of sand or powder?
+Is the package free of alcoholic beverages?
+Is the package free of cultural heritage?
 YES NO N/A

-4 Is the package free of cultural heritage?

-Remarks / particularities
+temarks / particularities

-Checker (name / paraph) D ate
+checker (name / paraph) Date